nus-cs2113-AY2122S1/tp/docs/team/apzh.md

     - Including all it's sub-sections: "1.1 Purpose" and "1.2 Acknowledgments".
   - **Contribution 3:** Added the documentation in "2.
 Setting up, getting started".
     - Including all it's sub-sections: "2.1 Pre-requisites", "2.2 Download the project on your computer", and "2.3 Setting up the project in IntelliJ".
-  - **Contribution 4:** Added the documentation in "3.1 Architecture"
+  - **Contribution 4:** Added the documentation in "3.1 Architecture".
-    - All text descriptions in this section.
     -  **Architecture Diagram** [Image] - Showing the main components and flow of the general program
     -  **Sequence Diagram** [Image] - Showing how the components interact with each other for the scenario where the user inputs any valid command in to the application.
-  - **Contribution 5:** Added the information in "3.2 UI Component"
+  - **Contribution 5:** Added the information in "3.2 UI Component".
-    - All text descriptions in this section.
     - **Class Diagram** [Image] of the Ui component.
-  - **Contribution 6:** Added the information in "3.3 Parser Component"
+  - **Contribution 6:** Added the information in "3.3 Parser Component".
-    - All text descriptions in this section.
     - **Class Diagram** [Image] of the Parser component.
   - **Contribution 7:** Added the information in "4.2 Filtering the tasklist".
-    - All text descriptions in this section.
     - **Sequence Diagram** [Image] - Showing how the process of filtering the user's tasklist that is managed by the TaskManager class.
   - **Contribution 8:** Added instructions for manual testing for "Launch and Exit", "Listing the Tasklist", "Filtering the Tasklist", "Sorting the Tasklist",